openatx/uiautomator2/README.md

     # notes : drag can not be used for Android<4.3.
     # drag the UI object to a screen point (x, y), in 0.5 second
     d(text="Settings").drag_to(x, y, duration=0.5)
-    # drag the UI object to (the center postion of) another UI object, in 0.25 second
+    # drag the UI object to (the center position of) another UI object, in 0.25 second
     d(text="Settings").drag_to(text="Clock", duration=0.25)
     ```